kevancress/MeasureIt_ARCH/docs/docs/tutorials/export_dxf.md

 I recomend **never opening a .dxf file directly**, but instead using the `CLASSICINSERT` command in AutoCAD. `CLASSICINSERT` does respect the .dxf Unit header, and can be used to insert the .dxf correctly scaled either as a block or exploded.

 By default MeasureIt_ARCH currently exports all .dxf files in Meters.

+#### Naming Issues:

+The following characters are not allowed in dxf file definitions `"'[]{}()!@#$%^&*`.
+Some of these will throw an error on export, others will not, but will still result in a corrupt .dxf file that will not import into AutoCAD.
+Ensure that none of your object or style names have any of these characters when exporting.

+!!!
+Danger
+    Other special characters may cause issues as well.
+It's generally best to avoid any and all non-alphanumeric characters in names when exporting to .dxf